 A lot of large online retailers offer free shipping year-round, but only if a customer spends a minimum amount on a transaction.
 Generally speaking, this minimum amount can fall anywhere between $50-100…but it’s different for every online store.

 If you want to give this a shot, you’ll need to base this minimum amount on your average order value (or AOV, for short).
 It may seem obvious, but be practical when setting a minimum purchase amount.
 For example, if you know your AOV is $25, don’t start offering free shipping at $250.
 You’ll want the minimum amount to still allow your business to profit, but it has to be in a realistic range for the consumers you attract.
-Makes sense, right?
+That makes sense, right?
 After a while, you can play around with it some more to note the different results.

 Factor Your Average Shipping Cost Into Your Prices